Connecticut residential solar guidance

 Sol Choice helps coordinate through its solar brand and installation network.
 Before signing, homeowners should review who will install the system, who manages approvals, and who handles post-installation support.

-Start with a free, no-obligation review of your roof, bill, goals, and options.
-Call Sol Choice or request a solar review.
+Start with a practical review of your roof, bill, goals, and options.
+Call Jeff or request a solar review.